terkelg/globrex/readme.md

 - `segment`: Array containing a `RegExp` object for each path segment.
 - `regex`: OS specific file path `RegExp`.
 Path seperator used is based on the operating system.
+- `globstar`: Regex string used to test for globstars.

 > **Note: Please only use forward-slashes in file path glob expressions**
 > Though windows uses either `/` or `\` as its path separator, only `/`